-We have created 3 books to help young people get their professional shoe design careers started.
-These books were created for for shoe design beginners and pros.
-You will find shoe design ideas, shoe design drawings and information about the sneaker design process.
-How Shoes are Made, The Shoe Material Design Guide and How to Start your Own Shoe Company.
-These books are available world wide in PDF download formats and on Amazon.com.
+We have created 3 books to help anyone get their professional shoe design careers started.
+These books were created for shoe design beginners and professionals.
+You will find shoe design ideas, shoe design drawings, and information about the sneaker design process inside How Shoes are Made, The Shoe Material Design Guide, Footwear Pattern Making and Last Design, and How to Start Your Own Shoe Company.
+These books are available worldwide in PDF download formats and in print.

 Get your today from our bookstore or from the Amazon site in your country.
 Watch out for our new releases coming later in 2020 and beyond.

 Are you in need of some consulting?
 We offer various services and have contacts in design, development, manufacturing, QC, importing, and marketing in both the USA and China.
 You can easily set up a phone call via Clarity.fm (start-up advice from world-class experts) or Purchase Consulting Services Here.